salvatoreChiacchio0/LLM-Cache/design.md

 # LLM-Driven Cache Policy Engine

-This document describes the **current implemented prototype** that dynamically manages a NoSQL cache (Redis) using a Large Language Model (LLM) as a policy engine, and compares it against an LRU-like baseline.
+This document describes the **current implemented prototype** that dynamically manages a NoSQL cache (Redis) using a Large Language Model (LLM) as a meta-policy engine, and compares it against an LRU-like baseline.

 ## 1. Core Principles

-- The system tests the hypothesis that an LLM can perform **context-aware cache decisions** (TTL selection, prefetch, eviction proposals) that outperform a static TTL/LRU policy.
+- The system tests the hypothesis that an LLM can perform **context-aware, batch-level cache decisions** (prefetch and eviction proposals) that outperform a static TTL/LRU policy when given a rich but compact summary of recent traffic and cache state.
+- The LLM is treated as a **slow, global planner** (meta-policy) that operates on windows of events, while per-request latency is governed by a simple, deterministic policy.
-- In the current implementation the LLM reasons over a **compact context**:
+- In the current implementation the LLM reasons over an **aggregated context**:
-  - current item id,
+  - recent request counts per item and per category,
-  - current user id,
-  - a small set of semantically similar items,
+  - a small set of sample user sessions (last events per user),
-  - a coarse measure of cache pressure (percentage of used memory).
+  - a coarse measure of Aura cache pressure (percentage of used memory),
+  - item metadata (title, category, brand) for the most requested items in the window.
 - The system enforces **separation of concerns**:
-  - Python (`stream_live.py`) handles log replay, cache probing, feature construction and LLM calls,
+  - Python (`stream_live.py`) handles log replay, cache probing, feature aggregation and LLM calls,
-  - a Rust **Executor** applies LLM-generated plans to Redis via Kafka, decoupling slow reasoning from fast execution.
+  - a Rust **Executor** applies LLM-generated plans (evict/prefetch) to the Aura Redis cache via Kafka, decoupling slow reasoning from fast execution.
-- A **baseline Redis instance** using a simple dynamic TTL rule (LRU-style) runs in parallel for comparison.
+- A **baseline Redis instance** using a simple dynamic TTL rule (LRU-style) runs in parallel for comparison and is never controlled by the LLM.

 ## 2. Architecture Overview (As Implemented)